nrwtaylor/stack-agent-thing/BUILD.md

 Test with gearman scripts

 -
- Lots of gearman stuff folows because gearman is tricky to get up and running.
+ Lots of gearman stuff follows because gearman is tricky to get up and running.
 -
 ```
 sudo apt install gearman-tools